VinhTLai/helpdesk-support-lab/tickets/ticket-03-no-internet.md

 Network connectivity was restored after re-enabling the network adapter and verifying proper IP configuration.

 ## What I Learned
+- Basic network troubleshooting techniques.
+- How to check network adapter status.
+- How to confirm connectivity using ipconfig and ping commands in Windows PowerShell.
-This ticket reinforced basic network troubleshooting techniques and the importance of verifying adapter and IP configuration.
+- The importance of verifying adapter and IP configuration.